 - Provide housing and run areas of adequate size with safety features specific to the character and exercise requirements of Jack Russell Terriers.
 May not kennel Jack Russell Terriers on wire flooring.

 - Provide maximum health protection through regular inoculations, worming, and periodic veterinarian exams.
 BAER, CERF, PLL, SCA, and DM tests are strongly recommended.
+Following the JRTRF testing guidelines, as well submitting results to the JRT Health Registry, is also strongly recommended.

 - Maintain mental health and well-being through human contact and exercise on a regular basis.